Apostolos-Daniel/toli-io-personal-website/content/bio.md

 Ever since 2011, I've been on an exciting journey as a Software Engineer, diving into different software paradigms, stacks, and industries.
 My true passion lies in discovering what contemporary, effective engineering practices look like—and more importantly, in empowering teams and organizations to thrive together.

 I currently work as a Principal Engineer at [Flipdish](www.flipdish.com), an Irish company creating easy-to-use tech solutions for independent restaurants.
-Before this, I spent 3.5 incredible years at [cinch](cinch.co.uk), where I took on various roles, culminating in Head of Engineering Practice. Ι started out my career at IFS, a global enterprise software company, where I worked for 7 years on the IFS Schedule Optimisation systems.
+Before this, I spent 3.5 incredible years at [cinch](cinch.co.uk), where I took on various roles, culminating in Head of Engineering Practice. Ι started out my career at [IFS](https://www.ifs.com/solutions/capabilities/workforce-scheduling-and-planning), a global enterprise software company, where I worked for 7 years on the algorithms of their Scheduling Optimisation Engine.

 ## 🗺️ I like to learn & sharing